hindmasj/my-nifi-cluster/docs/experiment-grok_filtering.md

 The generated files pass into a PartitionRecord processor.
 This uses the Grok reader to process each record within the flow file.
 Create a property to test if the "message" field has been parsed by the GrokReader.
 This will be set as an attribute on every flow file, and will be either true or false, depending on the state of the content.

-* RecordReader = GrokReader
+* Record Reader = GrokReader
-* Record Writer = InferJsonRecordSetWriter
+* Record Writer = InheritJsonRecordSetWriter
 * Is_Valid = ``not(isEmpty(/message))``

 Terminate the original relationship and route success to the next processor.